European Union Ethics Body

-The European Union Ethics Body is a proposed inter-institutional ethics body that would cover members of EU institutions.
+The European Union Ethics Body is the result of a binding interinstitutional agreement published in 2024.
+The political commitment appears in the 2019–2024 cycle, when European Commission President Ursula von der Leyen pledged support for a common ethics body and tasked Vice-President Věra Jourová with advancing it, alongside sustained parliamentary pressure for an "independent" ethics authority.

 "With the establishment of the Ethics Body, there will, for the first time, be common standards for the ethical conduct of members and a formal mechanism for coordination and exchange of views on ethical requirements among institutions.
 Thanks to these changes, EU politicians will be subject to common, clear, transparent and understandable standards."